MobyWare/sso-spring-wso2-nginx-stack/README.md

 Use the command below to move the migrations from git to K8S in AWS.
 We then reference the config map name, `wso2-migrations`, in the deployment file.

 > kubectl create configmap wso2-migrations --from-file=./migrations

+# Testing Notes

+## Verifying End-points in k8s
+We'll use the kubectl port-forward command.
+Some versions of k8s clusters do not support it.

+1) Map your host port to the port of the web front-end pod).

+> kubectl port-forward `host-port`:8080 `web-pod-name`

+2) Open your browser and navigate to http://localhost:`host-port`.

+_Note, you can get the name of the web front-end pod using the command below, which will list all the pods:_

+> kubectl get po

+## Certs

+Certs are required to handle encryption in the container (e.g. TLS connections).

+### Generate Certs

+In general we use the following commands:

+> $ keytool -genkey -alias `descriptive-alias` -keyalg RSA -keysize 2048 -keystore `key-store-output-filename` -dname "CN=`hostname`,OU=`<department-name`,O=`organization-name`,L=`city`,S=`state`,C=`country`" -storepass `password` -keypass `password`

+We need to update the SSL cert (and optionally the trust store):
+* __*SSL*__ - used for SSL and to encrypt passwords

+> keytool -genkey -alias `wso2-vincent` -keyalg RSA -keysize 2048 -keystore wso2.jks -dname "CN=localhost,OU=3PL,O=UPMC Enterprises,L=Pittsburgh,S=PA,C=US" -storepass changeit -keypass changeit

+_NB: The image looks for a key-store named `wso2.jks`with the alias `wso2-vincent`._

+#### Kubernetes - Move certificates to cluster
+We run the command below to move the new file `wso2.jks` to the cluster in a secret, we name `wso2-certs`.
+We refere it in the deployment file.

+> kubectl create secret generic wso2-certs --from-file=./certs/wso2.jks --from-file=./certs/wso2carbon.jks

+_NB: We add wso2carbon.jks.
+In 5.3.1 of the image it seems to be needed.
+This may bet fixed in future versions of image._